Dr-Dan/godot-fakeo-db/README.md

 ## Installation

-Either download from the Godot Asset Store or just copy 'addons/easy_queries' into the 'addons' folder in your project.
+1. Either download from the Godot Asset Store or just copy 'addons/easy_queries' into the 'addons' folder in your project.

-There is no need
+2. Project > Project Settings > Plugins (Tab at the top) > EasyQueries

 ## Planned features